Stability estimates for phase retrieval from discrete Gabor measurements: Introduction

 depicted in figure \ref{fig:mostprominentexample}.
-When $\lambda$ increases, the Gaussian bumps in the signals $f_\lambda^\pm$ start to move further apart effectively generating what we call a time gap whose length depends linearly on $\lambda$.
-It can be shown, see \cite{Alaifari18b}, that the measurements generated by the continuous Gabor transform with Gaussian window of the signals $f_\lambda^\pm$ have distance on the order of $\ee^{-\lambda^2}$ in the standard Sobolev space $W^{1,2}(\bbR^2)$ and that one can therefore not stably retrieve $f_\lambda^\pm$ from continuous Gabor transform measurements.
-Similar phenomena can be observed for the discrete setting considered in this paper and we do therefore propose the same paradigm as in \cite{Alaifari18a} and try to recover signals in a more semi-global fashion than is usual in the phase retrieval literature up to this point.
+When $\lambda$ increases, the Gaussian bumps in the signals $f_\lambda^\pm$ start to move further apart effectively generating what we call a \emph{time gap} whose length depends linearly on $\lambda$.
+It can be shown, see \cite{Alaifari18b}, that the measurements generated by the continuous Gabor transform with Gaussian window of the signals $f_\lambda^\pm$ have distance on the order of $\mathrm{e}^{-\lambda^2}$ in the standard Sobolev space $W^{1,2}(\mathbb{R}^2)$ and that one can therefore not stably retrieve $f_\lambda^\pm$ from continuous Gabor transform measurements.
+Similar phenomena can be observed for the discrete setting considered in this paper and we do therefore propose a similar paradigm as in \cite{Alaifari18a} and try to recover signals in a semi-global fashion that is not common in the phase retrieval literature up to this point.
+Note that in audio processing, it is natural to consider (audio) signals up to semi-global phase as human listeners are not able to distinguish between two signals which differ by semi-global phase \cite{Alaifari18a}.